Timothy Lake- Oak Fork Campground

 Directions

-From Sandy, Oregon, travel east on Highway 26 for approximately 40 miles to Skyline Road/Road 42.
-Turn right on Skyline Road and continue south for about 9 miles.
-Turn right on Forest Service Road 57 for 1 mile, then turn right at the Oak Fork Campground entrance sign.
+From Sandy, OR, travel east on Highway 26 for approximately 40 miles to Skyline Road (Road 42).
+Turn right on Skyline Road and travel south 9 miles.
+Turn right on Forest Road 57 for 1 mile, then turn right at the Oak Fork Campground entrance sign.

 Amenities